 You can do multiple learning abroad opportunities throughout your time at U of T. You can go for as little as a few days to a full-academic year.
 You can go on exchange to a partner university at any time, but it’s recommended to go in the winter term of the 3rd year.
 You can also take courses or do research abroad in the summer for a few weeks.

 Where can I go and what can I study?

-You’ll find learning abroad opportunities in over 40 different countries and in various areas of interest.
+You will find learning abroad opportunities in over 40 different countries and in various areas of interest.
 You can also take the opportunity to improve your language skills or explore a new topic.

 course Exchange programs

 Below are listed some popular destinations for exchange with examples of courses.
-Exchange programs don’t have program fees and tuition is paid to U of T. A full listing of learning abroad opportunities can be found at the Learning Abroad website.
+Exchange programs don’t have program fees and tuition is paid to U of T. A full listing of learning abroad opportunities can be found on the Learning Abroad website.